walkerford/rareskills-homework/src/week8-9-security/README.md

 We were assigned 13 puzzles to solve over two weeks.
 Here are some notes on the vulnerabilities that were discovered in each.

+All of the puzzles except for Overmint1 are implemented as Foundry tests.

 ## Capture the Ether -- Guess the Secret Number

 This contract pays a reward to the first person who can guess the secret number